 by Jane L. Fryar

-Not all women who want children have them.
-A woman’s “highest calling” is the calling God himself gives.
-God does not call all women to be wives and mothers; he calls some, instead, to serve his people in other ways.
-Mother’s Day can stir up a unique and deep pain for infertile couples and for those who have experienced a miscarriage or an abortion—even if that loss happened decades ago.
-When we in the church are sensitive to this deep ache, we will find ways to celebrate the contribution and calling of mothers in the congregation, while still ministering to the women (and men!) who live as singles or in families without children.
+Not all men who want children have them.
+A man’s “highest calling” is the calling God himself gives.
+God does not call all men to be husbands and dads; many men serve the Lord and his people in other ways.
+Father’s Day can stir up a unique and deep pain for infertile couples and for those whose wives have experienced a miscarriage—even if that loss happened decades ago.
+When we in the church are sensitive to this deep ache, we will find ways to celebrate the contribution and calling of fathers in the congregation, while still ministering to the men (and women!) who live as singles or in families without children.

-To help you acknowledge and encourage all the women in your congregation on Mother’s Day, and especially the mothers, CTA has created a number of meaningful and cost-effective gifts.
-While you’re ordering, don’t forget that Father’s Day will arrive sooner than you think.
-Why not order gifts for men and dads at the same time you place your order for women and moms?
+To help you acknowledge and encourage all the men in your congregation on Father’s Day (June 18), and especially the fathers, CTA has created a number of meaningful and cost-effective gifts.

-All of us at CTA are praying that God will use these special days this year to encourage all the moms and dads, all the women and men of your congregation, in their faith and in their callings to serve one another in love, especially in their families.
+All of us at CTA are praying God will use your Father’s Day celebration this year to encourage all the men of your congregation in their faith and in their callings from God himself to serve one another in love, especially in their families.